Before you start code development, let’s create a space that will hold

 git checkout ....)

-git fetch upstream git checkout -b master-my-topic upstream/master --no-track
+git fetch upstream git checkout -b my-topic upstream/main --no-track

 --no-trackto avoid git thinking you want to push and pull directly from